How-to's and Support

 Written by: Chris Ward

-In my last post, I covered how to improve the written component of your documentation with automated spell-checking and suggestions for better writing.
-In this post, I'll cover the code component of good documentation; trying an example and finding it doesn't work is a sure-fire way to annoy a reader.
+I've covered how to improve the written component of your documentation with automated spell-checking and suggestions for better writing.
+In this post, we'll explore the code component of good documentation.

 The techniques for testing code fall into two distinct camps, depending on what you're testing.
-Again, I will present one example in detail and then link to alternatives with similar functionality.
+We will look at one example in detail and then link to alternatives with similar functionality.

 Testing API Examples with Dredd

-Whether you generate your API documentation from the source code or write it externally, the more distinct nature of an (your) API makes it easier to test.
+Whether you generate your API documentation from the source code or write it externally, the more distinct nature of your API makes it easier to test.
 Tooling options also frequently offer the auto-generation of examples as well as tests, automating even more mundane tasks for you.

 Dredd